building-blocks-org/building-blocks/docs/guide/testing.md

 ------------------------------------------------------------------------

-Testing in **BuildingBlocks** is about clarity and intent --- ensuring that each layer is verified independently, without leaking concerns across architectural boundaries.
+Testing in **ForgingBlocks** is about clarity and intent --- ensuring that each layer is verified independently, without leaking concerns across architectural boundaries.